'Why Don't Y'all Let That Die?' Telling The Emmett Till Story In Mississippi

 "We don't want the sanitized version"

-"The issue of race is still the undercurrent about the discussion of Emmett Till," according to Rep. Bennie Thompson, an African-American Democrat who has represented the Mississippi Delta region in the U.S. House since 1993.
+"The issue of race is still the undercurrent about the discussion of Emmett Till," according to Rep. Bennie Thompson, an African American Democrat who has represented the Mississippi Delta region in the U.S. House since 1993.

-"Just like Mississippi there's the white side of the story and there's the black side and they don't necessarily agree," Thompson says.
+"Just like Mississippi, there's the white side of the story and there's the black side and they don't necessarily agree," Thompson says.
 "We have struggled with getting the whole story out; we don't want the sanitized version."

-For a long time, Thompson says, people didn't talk about Till's murder.
+For a long time, Thompson says, people didn't talk about Till's lynching.

 "People only in closed circles whispered about the atrocities of the death," he says.

-Till was kidnapped, beaten, shot in the head, and dumped in the bayou, weighted down by a heavy industrial fan taken from a cotton gin — activities that stretched across three counties.
+Till was kidnapped, beaten, shot in the head and dumped in the bayou, weighted down by a heavy industrial fan taken from a cotton gin — activities that stretched across three counties.

-The story begins in Money, Miss., at Bryant Grocery, where Till allegedly flirted with a white woman.
-The building is in ruins, overtaken by trees and vines.
+The story begins in Money, Miss., at Bryant's Grocery, where Till allegedly flirted with a white woman.
+Today, the building is in ruins, overtaken by trees and vines.
 You can barely make out a "private property" sign posted out front.

-"By letting the trees and so forth grew up around it, and letting the walls fall down, it's a way to let history fade into invisibility," says Reilly Morse, director of the Mississippi Center for Justice.
+"By letting the trees and so forth grew up around it, and letting the walls fall down, it's a way to let history fade into invisibility," says Reilly Morse, president of the Mississippi Center for Justice.

-It is supporting efforts by Rep. Thompson, and the Till Memorial Commission to have Bryant Grocery and other sites associated with Till's murder protected as part of the National Park Service.
+The center is supporting efforts by Thompson and the Till Memorial Commission to have Bryant's Grocery and other sites associated with Till's lynching protected as part of the National Park Service.

-Morse says for decades there's been a reluctance to draw attention to the building.
+Morse says that for decades, there has been a reluctance to draw attention to the building.

 "It's just a symptom of America's struggle to come to grips with its history of racial brutality," Morse says.
-"And for folks that live here there's been, over generations I think, a tendency to sweep it all under the rug to the extent possible.
+"And for folks that live here, there's been, over generations I think, a tendency to sweep it all under the rug to the extent possible.
 And there's shame attached to it."

-Even so, the site draws attention, like this couple from Brooklyn on a civil rights road trip through the South.
+Even so, the site draws attention and visitors, like one couple from Brooklyn on a civil rights road trip through the South.

 "We came by to see this part of history about Emmett Till," says Alexis Ortiz.